bionic-gpt/bionic-gpt/crates/static-website/content/docs/guides/glossary/index.md

 *Example: A user asking "What is the capital of France?" serves as the prompt for the model to generate the response "Paris."*

 ### Zero-Shot Learning
 A capability of some models to perform tasks without having been explicitly trained on those tasks.
-Instead, the model uses its generalised knowledge to infer the correct behavior or response.
+Instead, the model uses its generalised knowledge to infer the correct behaviour or response.

 *Example: A model that correctly classifies images of animals it has never seen before based on its understanding of general features from other training data.*